AnielloPiscopo/hyperskill-to-do-list/README.md

 # TO-do List API

-A TODO List REST API built with Django and Django REST Framework, developed as part of a HyperSkill project.
-The API allows users to organize tasks into boards, manage their lifecycle (including soft delete with cascade archiving), and explore the API through auto-generated documentation.
+A full-stack TODO List application built with Django REST Framework and Vue 3, developed as part of a HyperSkill project and since extended well beyond its original scope.
+The API lets users organize tasks into boards, manage their lifecycle (soft delete with cascade archiving), and explore the API through auto-generated documentation.
+The frontend is a Vue 3 SPA that consumes it.

-This repository contains the backend (`project/be`).
-A frontend (`project/fe`) may be added in the future.
+This repository contains both the backend (`project/be`) and the frontend (`project/fe`).

 🔗 **Live API:** [https://hyperskill-to-do-list.onrender.com](https://hyperskill-to-do-list.onrender.com)
 🔗 **Webpage:** [https://hyperskill-to-do-list.vercel.app](https://hyperskill-to-do-list.vercel.app)

+*(Verify these links point to the current deployment before publishing — this document assumes they're up to date.)*

 ---